-The process of integration involves adding all relevant source files.
-For the convenience, all files needed to synthesize a CPU are copied into the cpu/deploy/ folder.
+The process of integration involves adding all relevant source files and setting up interfaces.
+For convenience, all files needed to synthesize a CPU are listed in the file "cpu/top-level-files.txt" and a Python script "cpu/export.py" can be run to copy all design files to your project folder.